Follow us on Facebook at Trafford Cats Protection

 Once all is known we can see what sort of home, and people, will make the feline happy and contented.
 A happy cat ensures happy owners!

-On home visits, good photos and descriptions of cats’ dispositions are given.
-Most people are then happy to give the chosen one a home on that information.
+On home visits, good photos and descriptions of cats’ dispositions are shared.
+Most people are then happy to give the chosen one/two a home on that information.

 Our way works well for us, and it is rare any come back, usually through death or illness.